Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Alberta Wells Dataset

 \subsection{Dataset Splitting}

-To create a well-distributed dataset that represents various geographical regions and offers a diverse dataset for evaluation and testing, we developed a splitting algorithm (see Algorithm \ref{alg:alg1}).
-Our splitting approach focuses on balancing regions, not individual examples, ensuring that both the training and test sets reflect a diverse range of regions from Alberta's varied landscape.
+To create a well-distributed dataset that represents various geographical regions and offers a diverse dataset for evaluation, we developed a splitting algorithm (Algorithm \ref{alg:alg1}) which focuses on balancing regions, not individual examples, ensuring that both the training and test sets reflect a diverse range of regions from Alberta's varied landscape.
 This approach preserves dataset diversity and simulates real-world conditions where imbalances are common.

 This method involves forming small clusters $k_{1i}$ of nearby well patches based on their centroids as illustrated in Figure \ref{fig:figuresplit} (a).
 These small clusters are then grouped into larger, non-intersecting super-clusters $k_{2i}$, with each super-cluster representing a city or larger geographical area.
 The formation of super-clusters involves calculating a centroid for each $k_{1i}$ cluster based on the centroids of the well patches it contains as illustrated in Figure \ref{fig:figuresplit} (b).
 By clustering wells in this manner, we ensure that $k_{1i}$ clusters group wells from nearby localities together, while $k_{2i}$ clusters group wells from the same geographic region as illustrated in Figure \ref{fig:figuresplit} (c).
 Thus, each $k_{2i}$ cluster represents a geographic distribution, with each $k_{1i}$ cluster within it representing a sample of that distribution.
 To ensure a diverse and well-distributed evaluation and testing of our machine learning model, we select the $k_{1i}$ clusters with the two fewest well instances from each $k_{2i}$ super-cluster for inclusion in the evaluation and test sets.
 This approach ensures a diverse representation of the dataset as observed in Figure \ref{fig:figuresplit} (d).
 Moreover, we maintain an equal distribution of well and non-well patches.
 In cases of imbalance in non-well images, we exclude such patches from the contributing $k_{1i}$ clusters as specified in Algorithm \ref{alg:alg1}.
 For imbalances in well images, we sample non-well patches that are not part of any other clusters.